EUTS/GettingStarted/README.md

 ```
 - Send Pull request [How to send pull requests](http://www.youtube.com/watch?v=FQsBmnZvBdc)

 Using git on a Mac?
-Download [GitHub for Mac](https://mac.github.com) - it'll make your life ten times easier!
+Download [GitHub for Mac](https://mac.github.com) - it'll make your life ten times easier! <br>
 Using git on a PC?
 Download [Github for Windows](https://windows.github.com) - it'll make your life ten times easier!